Chapter 1: The Viability Mindset and Core Principles

 What You Walk Away With

-• Inverted Thinking: Treat pricing and costs as design constraints, not afterthoughts.
+- Inverted Thinking: Treat pricing and costs as design constraints, not afterthoughts.
+Start with "what must be true?" rather than "what do we hope will happen?"

-• Unit Economics Priority: LTV:CAC as the governing law of your business.
+- Unit Economics Priority: LTV:CAC as the governing law of your business.
+This ratio determines whether growth creates value or destroys it.

-• Execution Risk Awareness: Technical, operational, and regulatory dimensions assessed.
+- Execution Risk Awareness: Technical, operational, regulatory, and team dimensions assessed.
+You know where the landmines are before you start walking.

-• Experiment Design: Methods to test financial assumptions before building.
+- Experiment Design: Methods to test financial assumptions before building.
+You have a concrete plan for validating the most dangerous assumptions in your model.

 Save Your Progress